TheRandomizer7/shpownow/README.md

     * User can sign out here, taken to the login screen right after
     * User can also view number of purchases and all purchase related data here
     * uses the product cart card widget.
 [See custom widgets](#custom-widgets)

+### Database structure
+2 collections, 'Products' and 'Users'.
+1) 'Products' collection has documents of every product.
+Every product's document name is it's product id which is taken from the API call to the website where product data is stored.
+Data stored in database is, rating of product, review count of product and a list of maps containing reviews of all the users.
+Every review is unique (seperated by uid of user, which is also used to determine if the review can be deleted by the current user or not).
+2) 'Users' collection has documents of every user.
+Every user's document name is the user's uid, which is taken when the user is signed up or when signed in with google.
+Data stored is, items in cart, number of purchases, and purchase history which is a list of maps.
+Date of purchase is stored, which seperates different purchases in the UI.

 ### Custom classes/services
 #### Classes created to act like pointers